screenappai/screenapp-api-demo/README.md

 ## What the Examples Do

-Both examples demonstrate multipart file upload by:
+**Simple Upload** demonstrates:
+1. Requesting an upload URL from the ScreenApp API
+2. Uploading the file directly to the presigned URL
+3. Finalizing the upload process

+**Multipart Upload** demonstrates:
 1. Validating environment configuration
 2. Initializing a multipart upload session with the ScreenApp API
 3. Uploading a video file in 5MB chunks
 4. Finalizing the upload process

-The examples will upload the file specified in `FILE_PATH` to your ScreenApp account using efficient multipart upload for large files.
+Both examples will upload the file specified in `FILE_PATH` to your ScreenApp account.

 ## Project Structure